Presidio Med

-Presidio Med is an American medical drama television series created by John Wells and Lydia Woodward (who also executive produced NBC's ER), that aired on CBS from September 24, 2002 to January 24, 2003.
+Presidio Med is an American medical drama television series created by John Wells and Lydia Woodward (who also executive produced NBC's ER).
+It aired on CBS from September 24, 2002 to January 24, 2003.
 The series centers on a San Francisco hospital.

 Premise

 Bucking the recent medical trend toward impersonal care, the doctors at Presidio Medical Group set bureaucracy aside and put their patients first, forming trusting, long-term relationships.
 Although their personalities sometimes clash, all of the doctors seek the best possible care for their patients.